apetkau/microbial-informatics-2014/README.md

 Microbial Informatics 2014 Labs
 ===============================

 Welcome to the Microbial Informatics 2014 labs.
 This page contains a number of tutorials on performing data analysis on whole genome sequencing data for the [Microbial Informatics][workshop-2014] workshop hosted at the National Microbiology Laboratory in Winnipeg, Canada.
+These labs can be accessed online at https://github.com/apetkau/microbial-informatics-2014.

 Introduction
 ------------